tarangdave/supply-chain-blockchain/README.md

     Truffle requires the truffle.js file be named truffle-config on Windows machines.
 Feel free to delete the file that doesn't correspond to your platform.

-* __Where is my production build?__

-    The production build will be in the build_webpack folder.
-This is because Truffle outputs contract compilations to the build folder.

-* __Where can I find more documentation?__
+* __How can I create app with react and truffle?__

-    This project has been created with [truffle-box-react](https://github.com/truffle-box/truffle-box-react/) which is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+    You can recreate this project with [truffle-box-react](https://github.com/truffle-box/truffle-box-react/) which is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Either one would be a great place to start!